Quintus/pathie-cpp/README.md

 Supported systems
 -----------------

-Currently supported platforms are Linux with GCC and Windows with GCC (via MinGW).
+Currently supported platforms are Linux and Windows, the latter via MSYS2 GCC.
 Any other compiler or system might or might not work.
+Mac OS should work as well, but I cannot test this due to lack of a Mac.
+I gladly accept contributions for any system or compiler.

-It is recommended to use at least GCC 4.9.0 due to full implementation of C++11.
+Pathie uses some C++11 constructs, so you need a C++11-capable compiler.

 The library
 -----------